kkentia/Multimodal-Emotion-Recognition/README.md

  2. cd into it, and inside a new virtual env (important!) , do: 'pip install -r requirements.txt' to install dependencies.
  3. launch the download_data.py script from inside /data to install the datasets locally.
 They will appear in the /data/raw folder.
  4. launch the process_data.py script from inside /preprocess.
 Processed data for 6 emotions (audio and faces) will appear in the /data/processed folder.
+ 5. launch the train_face.py to fine-tune a ResNet model on emotion recognition.
+This will take some time.